salsita/spicy-hooks/packages/bin/docs/prepare-release.md

 Individual sections are then prepended to target changelogs based on whether the `pattern` RegExp matches the section.

 ### `separator`
-A regular expression pattern that identifies individual sections of the release notes.
+A regular expression used to split the release notes into individual sections.

-Note that the separator is **not** cut off when splitting the release notes.
+**Important:** Note that standard `String.prototype.split()` is used under the hood, therefore if want to keep the separator in the resulting list, you need to use the [positive lookahead syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Assertions#Other_assertions) of regular expressions.

 ### `mappings`
 List of mappings between individual sections of release notes and their target changelog file.